New environmental laws and the community

 It’s our commitment to work with Victorians to deliver that vision.

-The amended Act is intended to come into force from July 2021.
+The amended Act comes into effect on 1 July 2021.
 EPA will then have enhanced powers to prevent risks to the environment and human health.
 We’ll also be able to issue stronger sanctions and penalties to hold environmental polluters to account.

 The general environmental duty (GED) is a centrepiece of the new laws.
 It applies to all Victorians.
 If you conduct activities that pose a risk to human health and the environment, you must understand those risks.
 You must also take reasonably practicable steps to eliminate or minimise them.
 In an Australian first, the GED is criminally enforceable.